kubedb/cli/docs/guides/mongodb/initialization/using-snapshot.md

 Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/install.md).

-A `Snapshot` is needed to be existed for this tutorial.
-Please follow the tutorial of [Snapshot](/docs/guides/mongodb/snapshot/backup-and-restore.md) to create a database and take [Instant Snapshot/Backup](/docs/guides/mongodb/snapshot/backup-and-restore.md#instant-backups)  of that database.
-Assuming you have created a namespace `demo` and a snapshot `snapshot-infant`, below there is an illustration of initializing a database with `snapshot-infant` snapshot.
-If you have changed any of the names of namespace or snapshot, please modify the yamls that you will face while going through this tutorial to meet your specific namespace and snapshot name.
+This tutorial assumes that you have created a namespace `demo` and a snapshot `snapshot-infant`.
+Follow the steps [here](/docs/guides/mongodb/snapshot/backup-and-restore.md) to create a database and take [instant snapshot](/docs/guides/mongodb/snapshot/backup-and-restore.md#instant-backups), if you have not done so already.
+If you have changed the name of either namespace or snapshot object, please modify the YAMLs used in this tutorial accordingly.

-Please note that the yaml files that are used in this tutorial, stored in [docs/examples](https://github.com/kubedb/cli/tree/master/docs/examples) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).
+Note that the yaml files that are used in this tutorial, stored in [docs/examples](https://github.com/kubedb/cli/tree/master/docs/examples) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).

 ## Create MongoDB with Init-Snapshot
 Below is the `MongoDB` object created in this tutorial.